Digital Properties Manager

 There are still many steps to go before Le’s dream can become a reality, but he and his partners are moving forward.

 “We are linking technology and a premier location together to drive economic development,” Le told the Washington Business Journal.

-For more information on Gramercy District and Loudoun County’s other major developments, please see our Major Developments page, or contact Real Estate Intelligence Manager Karen Lanham by email or by phone at 703-737-8322.
+For more information on Gramercy District and Loudoun County’s other major developments, please see our Major Developments page, or call us at 1-800-LOUDOUN.